 Antibodies for the analysis of kinases

 The process is also critical as aberrant phosphorylation levels and misregulation of phosphorylation cascades have been implicated in a variety of diseases, including cancer.
 Due to this correlation, much focus has recently been placed on developing specific kinase inhibitors as potential cancer treatments.
-One of these inhibitors currently used for the treatment of colorectal and head and neck cancers is Cetuximab , a monoclonal antibody, which inhibits EGF receptors.
+One of these inhibitors currently used for the treatment of colorectal, head, and neck cancers is Cetuximab, a monoclonal antibody, which inhibits EGF receptors.

 Payment methods we support: